JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ## Build the backend

 Begin by writing the server side of the application.
-The typical simple API server implements the [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) – create, read, update and delete.
+The typical API server implements the [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) – create, read, update and delete.
 For the simple shopping list, you can focus solely on: